Landlord’s Gas Safety Duty to Ensure Installations are Safe

 It is not possible to take out insurance cover to protect yourself against losses due to your own criminal acts.

-It is also very doubtful that insurance cover would be obtainable for losses sustained in a civil action brought against you or the legal and professional expenses involved.
+It is also very doubtful that insurance coverage would be obtainable for losses sustained in a civil action brought against you or the legal and professional expenses involved.

 Your only recourse is to make absolutely sure that you fulfil your legal duties.
 Do this and your risks are minimal.